lucaneviani/lucaneviani/README.md

 ---

-I recently completed my **MSc in Applied Economics** (*Economic Data Analytics track*) at the **University of Padua**, with an exchange semester at the University of Cyprus.
-With a strong quantitative background in **econometrics and causal inference**, over the past year I have moved deeply into **machine learning, geospatial analytics, and AI systems development**—focusing on building end-to-end, production-ready pipelines rather than theoretical exercises.
+I recently completed my **MSc in Applied Economics** (*Economic Data Analytics track*) at the **University of Padua**.
+Grounded in a strong quantitative background in **economics, advanced econometrics, and causal inference**, over the past year my passion has shifted deeply toward **Data Science, Machine Learning, and AI systems development**.

+Fascinated by the inner workings of modern artificial intelligence and algorithmic modeling, I am a strong believer in the **"learn by doing"** philosophy.
+Rather than confining myself to theory, I have actively challenged myself to design and deploy complete, hands-on projects—ranging from autonomous multi-agent trading systems and tournament ML regressors to geospatial satellite data pipelines and LLM speech fine-tuning.

-I am currently looking for a **Junior Data Scientist / Quantitative Analyst** role where I can tackle complex data challenges, ship real-world models, and continuously learn on the job.
+I am currently looking for a **Junior Data Scientist / Data Analyst** position in a dynamic, forward-thinking environment.
+I highly value the opportunity to expand my technical stack and continuously learn new skills; I am looking for a cutting-edge team where I can gain hands-on experience solving complex data challenges while staying updated on the latest advancements in data science and AI.

 ---